 However, navigating the legal system alone can prove to be difficult, especially as a person recovers from their injuries.
-An experienced lawyer who is familiar with claims stemming from Michigan texting while driving car accidents could help.
-At Buckfire & Buckfire, P.C., a dedicated legal professional could explain your rights, investigate the circumstances of your crash, and work tirelessly to determine driver negligence.
+An experienced lawyer who is familiar with claims stemming from Michigan texting while driving car accidents can help help.

 Michigan Law Prohibits Texting While Driving